Tel: 020 8995 5995 | Email: homes@capitalproperties.co.uk

 Tenancy Deposits

-As from 6th April 2007, all deposits taken by landlords for assured shorthold tenancies in England and Wales ( the majority of tenancies), have had to be protected via the Landlords participation in an approved tenancy deposit protection scheme.
+All deposits taken by landlords for assured shorthold tenancies in England and Wales ( the majority of tenancies), have to be protected via the Landlords participation in an approved tenancy deposit protection scheme.
 There are three approved schemes; two of which are “insured” and one “custodial” in which the deposit is handed over for safe keeping.

 Landlords/Agents have 30 days from the date they accept a deposit to register it with one of the schemes and provide tenants with details of the scheme they have protected the deposit with.